-When we hear about a natural solution about a conventional problem we can hesitate.
+When we hear about a natural solution to a conventional problem, we hesitate.
 The first question some people sometimes ask me is: does it really work?
-It is natural… do plants clean?
+Is it natural… do plants clean?

-We are so used to conventional detergents that thinking that a plant can clean may seem even weird… well, on the top of all the reviews from happy users, I decided to dig into academic articles and do a short literature review.
+We're so used to conventional detergents that the idea of a plant can clean may seem even strange.
+Well, on top of all the reviews from happy users, we decided to dig into academic articles and do a short literature review.

 Almost all the articles we reviewed acknowledge the cleaning properties of soapnuts and explain how they work, supported by the research.
-Pušić et al. (2011) for example, do a great job at summarizing what other authors say, they find that “good washing performance of soapnut shells evaluated through primary effect was obtained… Beneficial multiple washing performance of natural saponins have been confirmed through less ash content as well as low level of mechanical damage.
-Total washing performance of soapnut shells provides many benefits for consumer from technological and ecological point of view.” (ibid. p.30).
-Only one of the seven reviewed articles suggests that soapnuts are not very effective (Kruschwitz et al, 2013) – they should have tried our product – jk!
+Pušić et al. (2011) for example, do a great job of summarising what other authors say.
+They find that "good washing performance of soapnut shells evaluated through primary effect was obtained… Beneficial multiple washing performance of natural saponins have been confirmed through less ash content as well as low level of mechanical damage.
+Total washing performance of soapnut shells provides many benefits for consumer from technological and ecological point of view." (ibid. p.30).
+Only one of the seven reviewed articles suggests that soapnuts are not very effective (Kruschwitz et al., 2013).
+They should have tried our product – jk!

 "Cuttle fish bone, camellia seed powder and soapberries are some of the environmentally friendly cleaning products common to Hong Kong households.
 Before the popularization of personal and household cleaning products, people used camellia seed powder (cha zi fen) and soapberries (wu huanzi) to create their own multipurpose cleansing solution.
 Both contain natural saponins, chemical compounds that form in a way similar to dish soap.

 Like camellia seed powder, the natural saponins in soapberries can be easily converted into a useful household cleaning solution.
-Simply soak 30 pieces of soapberries in 750 millimeters of water for an hour.
+Simply soak 30 pieces of soapberries in 750 millimetres of water for an hour.
 Bring the soapberries to boil and remove the soapberries from the soapy water.
 Let it cool and keep the solution in an airtight container.
 The solution will stay fresh for four weeks.
-The used soapberries can be reused until they do not produce any bubbles anymore” ( Lou, 2017, p.72)
+The used soapberries can be reused until they do not produce any bubbles anymore" (Lou, 2017, p.72)

-Taking a critical look, and having analysed all the literature, I must say that there is so much to learn a from natural and millenia-old solutions from all the different corners around the world!
-Luckily, Europe seems to be taking an eco-friendly route and hopefully we will see more and more people using natural and proven solutions for their daily routines.
+Taking a critical look, and having analysed all the literature, I must say that there is so much to learn from natural and millennia-old solutions from all the different corners around the world!
+Luckily, the world seems to be taking an eco-friendly route and hopefully we will see more and more people using natural and proven solutions for their daily routines.
 Laundry is something that everyone does (we hope!), and it has never been easier to be eco-friendly and start the change from one’s own household!
-Soapnuts rock!

 Hari Jagannadha Rao, G., Lakshmi, P. (2012) International Journal of Pharmacy and Technology, 4 (3), pp. 2201-2214.